Beside the Mountain

 • Mix wet ingredients: Melt the coconut oil (or butter) and honey, and place them in a large mixing bowl.
 Add the eggs and yogurt.
 Whisk together until it is well combined.

-• Mix dry ingredients: In a large bowl place the flour, sea salt, baking powder and baking soda.
+• Mix dry ingredients: In a large bowl, place the flour, sea salt, baking powder, and baking soda.
 Use a whisk to mix everything well.
-Then using a spatula stir in the raspberries just until they are covered in flour.
+Then using a spatula, stir in the raspberries just until they are covered in flour.

 • Fold everything together: Add the raspberry flour mix into the egg mixture.
-Use a spatula to stir the batter together, about 12-15 folds, just until everything is incorporated, there may be a few small flour streaks still that's okay.
-Do not over-stir, the batter will be thick.
+Use a spatula to stir the batter together, about 12-15 folds, just until everything is incorporated.
+There may be a few small flour streaks still which is okay.

 Notes

-For step-by-step instructions photos and Danika's nutritional insight scroll up.
+For step-by-step instructions, photos, and Danika's nutritional insight, scroll up.

 Using frozen raspberries: Keep the raspberries in the freezer until right before mixing them with the flour.
 Muffins with frozen raspberries can turn slightly blue from the smearing of the berry.

-A note on yogurt: You can use greek yogurt, raspberry yogurt, plain yogurt, or sourcream as yogurt in these muffins.
+A note on yogurt: You can use Greek yogurt, raspberry yogurt, plain yogurt, or sour cream as yogurt in these muffins.

 Nutrition